-Capped tracker mortgages are basically tracker mortgages with an upper limit to their interest rate.
+Capped-tracker mortgages are tracker mortgages with an upper limit to their interest rate.

 This means they usually follow the Bank of England Base Rate with either a percentage added on top or deducted off.

-There is an upper limit to the monthly payments which is set as the "cap", your interest rate cannot go above the cap but will vary so long as the interest rate changes are below the cap rate.
+There is an upper limit to the monthly payments which is known as the "cap", your interest rate cannot go above the cap but will vary so long as the interest rate changes are below the cap rate>

-Some capped products also have what is known as collar of floor rate, which is an interest which the mortgage cannot below.
+Some capped products also have what is known as a collar or floor rate, which is a point the interest rate of the mortgage cannot fall below.

-For example a capped product may have a cap rate of 6% and a floor or collar rate of 2%.
-In this case the payable interest rate would not go above 6% and would not go below an interest rate of 2%.
+For example, a capped product may have a cap rate of 6% and a floor or collar rate of 2%.
+In this case, the interest rate payable would not go above 6% and would not go below 2%.

-For example a rate may be quoted as BBR (Bank Base Rate) +2.49% with a Cap of 6%.
+So a rate may be quoted as "BBR" (Bank Base Rate) +2.49% with a Cap of 6%.
 Changes in the BBR would affect your interest rate and your payments would either increase or decrease in line with the BBR.

-It's important to consider when choosing between a tracker rate mortgage, a fixed rate and a capped tracker mortgage what the likely changes to bank base rate may be over the term of the mortgage.
+It's important to consider when choosing between a tracker-rate mortgage, a fixed-rate or a capped-tracker mortgage what the likely changes to bank base rate may be over the term of the mortgage.

-In a rising interest rate environment a capped rate may underperform against both fixed rates and trackers if the capped rate is a lot higher than fixed interest rate, and if the margin over base rate is considerably higher than a tracker product.
+In a rising interest rate environment, a capped-rate may underperform against both fixed-rates and trackers if the capped-rate is a lot higher than a good fixed-rate deal and if the margin over base rate is considerably higher than a tracker product.

-Care should be taken when arranging a Capped rate that it really offers true value money.
+Care should be taken when arranging a Capped rate that it offers true value money.

-- Upper limit on interest rates and payments
+- Have an upper limit on interest rates and payments

 - Good for budgeting and avoiding big interest rate rises